TomKeddie/prj-z80/tec-1/README.md

 - Z80B can do 6MHz
 - Add clock generation to cpld (2/4/6MHz)
 - Mux keyboard and ft2232 through cpld for keyboard emulation
+- flash A18 is wired to z80 A12 to split the chip in two

 ## Memory Map
 | Address Range | Purpose | Notes |